cardano-foundation/CIPs/CIP-0032/README.md

 - The datum field on transaction outputs can either be a hash or the actual datum.
 - The datum field on transaction inputs can either be a hash or the actual datum.

-Old versions of the language will retain the old interface, but the construction of the script context in the old interface is also changed as follows: if either an input or an output has an inline datum, we replace it by its hash, and put the datum in the existing datum-hash-to-datum mapping.
+The interface for old versions of the language will not be changed, and scripts with old versions will not be able to be spent in transactions that include inline datums.

 ### CDDL